What are cookies?

 - Cookie settings in Safari docs.info.apple.com/article.html

-We do not recommend turning cookies off when using DIY Marketeer.com as this will prevent you from registering, signing in, and using many of the services on the site.
+We do not recommend turning cookies off when using London Apostille Services Ltd as this will prevent you from registering, signing in, and using many of the services on the site.

 You can also visit the trade body representing these advertising platforms for more information: Network Advertising Initiative www.networkadvertising.org

 They have provided a one-stop place that gathers all of the opt-out controls.
-Please bear in mind that the are many more networks listed on this site than those that we use at DIY Marketeer.
-Visit the Network Advertising Network site for more details. networkadvertising.org/managing/opt_out.asp
+Please bear in mind that there are many more networks listed on this site than those we use at London Apostille Services Ltd. Visit the Network Advertising Network site for more details. networkadvertising.org/managing/opt_out.asp

 We use the following cookies: